dboeckli/spring-6-reactive-mongo/README.md

 MongoDB runs on mongodb://localhost:27017
 Runs as a service on port 27017

+Then we have a second profile which starts the mongo-db with the testContainer feature which use docker. the exposed port is changing at each start.
+You can find the part in the spring boot startup log or via the "docker ps" command

 In Unit Test we are using the TestContainer within Docker which requires Docker Desktop installed.
 In that case the port does change with each test.

 This repository has examples from my course [Reactive Programming with Spring Framework 5](https://www.udemy.com/reactive-programming-with-spring-framework-5/?couponCode=GITHUB_REPO_SF5B2G)